ripped-rooster/Terraform-Associate-Notes/README.md

 - Enforcing CIS (Center for Internet Security) standards across AWS accounts.
 - Restricting instance types to only allow `t3.micro`.
 - Ensuring security groups do not permit traffic on port 22.
+- Sentinel is the recommended way to ensure any S3 buckets have encryption enabled

+### When does Terraform perform Sentinel policy checks?

+- Sentinel policy checks occur after Terraform completes the plan and after both run tasks and cost estimation.

 ### HasiCorp Vault